 “Are we doing enough to protect our dark skies?”
-That’s the audio lead-in used in the video promo for this mini-documentary on KSL-TV.
+That’s the audio lead-in used for this mini-documentary on KSL-TV.
 John Hollenhorst (KSL's Science & Nature Specialist) and videographer, Ken Fall followed us (Charli, Teresa, Joe, Michael and I) around this past March in Bryce Canyon National Park at 3:00 AM.
 It was about 20ºF, and we’re all bundled up, so don't expect a fashion show!
 But you will see some beautiful Milky Way skies, with stunning western foregrounds; and you'll learn how the park service and some cities like Flagstaff, AZ are working to protect our dark skies from light pollution.

 Watch it here: Here's the complete transcript and the 5-minute video of the program that aired on April 25th: Dark Skies: 'Half the park is after dark'.